MiguelLamas/to-do-app-pern-stack-api/README.md

 # Todo App - Backend (PERN Stack - Postgres, Express, React, and Node)

-A simple Todo App built with the PERN stack combining PERN technologies, so they can interact via CRUD functions in order for it to function as full-stack web application.
+A simple Todo App built with the PERN stack combining PERN technologies, so they can interact via CRUD functions in order to function as full-stack web application.

+**This README is for the Back-end of the Todo PERN App.
+If you would like to explore the Front-end of the app please go to the [Front-end repository](https://github.com/MiguelLamas/to-do-app-pern-stack-frontend)**

 ## Main Learning Points: